 Check the thermostat and timer settings.
 Rule out programmer faults before assuming a boiler fault.
 An incorrectly set clock — after a power cut, for example — is a common cause of no-heating calls.

 Check your gas supply.
 If you have a gas cooker, check whether that works.
 If it does not, the fault may be with your gas supply rather than the boiler.
-Call the National Gas Emergency line on 0800 111 999 if you suspect a gas supply failure or smell gas.
+If you smell gas, suspect carbon monoxide, or have any other gas safety concern, do not use gas appliances — open windows, leave the property and call the National Gas Emergency Service on 0800 111 999.
+Do not rely on cooker testing where any gas smell or safety concern exists.

 What boiler repair costs in Bexley — 2026